-This troubleshooting snippet targets the Search heavy systems where search TPS (Transaction per second) is much higher than the indexing TPS, such as with e-commerce sites or medium, Quora-like platforms.
+This troubleshooting snippet targets the Search heavy systems where search TPS (transactions per second) is much higher than the indexing TPS, such as with e-commerce sites or medium, Quora-like platforms.

 Slow queries are often caused by: